What makes this specific outline the excellent case of staunton chess set the world over and where did the configuration start?

-- The chessmen were abbreviated generally, given a more extensive, more steady base, and weighted for significantly more noteworthy security.
-The pieces' bottoms were secured in felt to simplicity grinding.
+The chessmen were abbreviated generally, given a more extensive, more steady base, and weighted for significantly more noteworthy security.
+The pieces' bottoms were secured in felt to simple grinding.

-It was an extraordinary change over anything in presence and would have gone far even without the vigorous self-advancement of Harold Staunton.
-The relative effortlessness of outline likewise made it less demanding to mass-deliver, and accordingly more reasonable.
+It was an extraordinary change over anything in the presence and would have gone far even without the vigorous self-advancement of Howard Staunton.
+The relative effortlessness of the outline likewise made it less demanding to mass-deliver, and accordingly more reasonable.